Public Health Program Overview

 Faculty members are active in scholarship, research, mentoring, and community health initiatives, sometimes including their students in research projects.
 More

-Health Science is a vibrant, growing sector that offers a number of diverse, rewarding careers.
-To prepare students in a variety of sectors, the Keene State College Health Science Department offers three options: Nutrition, Addiction, and Health Promotion.
+Public Health is a vibrant, growing sector that offers a number of diverse, rewarding careers.
+To prepare students in a variety of sectors, the Keene State College Public Health Department offers three options: Nutrition, Addiction, and Population Health.

 Eight out of the 20 fastest-growing occupations are in the healthcare field.
 Nurses and physicians’ assistants are in high demand.